9Kbits/ateff/After the End Fan Fork README.txt

-Titular Empires from CK2+ (old version) by Wiz Portraits from Lux Invicta by DarkReborn and others Clothing and headgear from AGOT Congenital Overhaul by LancelotLoire Muslim societies from Maal's Sufi Schools mod
+Titular Empires from CK2+ (old version) by Wiz Portraits from Lux Invicta by DarkReborn and others Clothing and headgear from AGOT Congenital Overhaul by LancelotLoire Druidic religion and event images from Ancient Religions Reborn by theStormWeaver Muslim societies from Maal's Sufi Schools mod
 Great Lakes Clothing from Better Looking Garbs Adjustments to Combat Tactics and Equus / Homo by redtide